muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 and few button for controlling the robot,

-include emergency button comunication cable and on/off key button.
+include emergency button, comunication cable ,and on/off key button.

 **********************************************************************************************************